module Generic_util_app:sig..end

 The purpose of this module is to be able to write such generalisation using defunctionalisation as described in the article "Lightweight Higher-Kinded Polymorphism" by Jeremy Yallop and Leo White.

-is not valid, but we may write ('a,'f) app
+The type 'a 'f is not valid, but we may write ('a,'f) app,

-where the type app
+where the type app is an extensible gadt.

-, we will associate an abstract type
+To each polymorphic type 'a p, we will associate an abstract type

-which is interpreted by the gadt app
+p' which is interpreted by the gadt app such that:

-is isomorphic to 'a p
+('a, p') app is isomorphic to 'a p.

-For instance, to represent the list
+For instance, to represent the list type constructor,

-we define the abstract type list'
+we define the abstract type list':

 type list'